 Tembaron by Frances Hodgson Burnett.
 The book is FREE on Amazon.

 This week your target is to clear out the drawers of all knives that are

-dull, all spoons that won't stir, the donut maker you've not used since
+dull, all spoons that will not stir, the donut maker you have not used

-1975, and that garlic press with the broken hinge.
-Now there are a couple
+since 1975, and that garlic press with the broken hinge.

-submission because it's tough.
-Conch is delicious too, and well worth the
+toughness.
+Conch is delicious and well worth the extra steps for

 cleaning fish and tongs for turning those fish filets on the grill.